Secchi93/PyDebrisFlow2D/README.md

 ├── cache/                           # generated DEM caches
 └── outputs/                         # simulation and verification results
 ```

-The complete physical, numerical, figure-generation, Ritter, resolution, time-step, and limiter verification routines are now consolidated in `test.py`.
-No separate verification modules or auxiliary test scripts are required.

 Generated `cache/` and `outputs/` directories may be absent before the first execution.